railsuser2014/openobject-doc-book-en/source/book/6/6_17_Purchases/index.rst

 Standard Price
 --------------

-The mode of price management for the product is shown in the third tab on the product form :guilabel:`Price`.
+The mode of price management for the product is shown in the third tab :guilabel:`Price` on the product form.
 On each product you can select if you want to work in standard price or on weighted average.

 .. tip:: Simplified view